olekssy/impression/README.md

 A neighborhood-based collaborative filtering method for predicting the target item rating for a user from observed ratings of similar users.

 * Takes an arbitraty `m x n` rating matrix with discrete or continuous observed ratings.
-* Estimates user similarity score as Pearson correlation coefficient of mutually observed item ratings.
+* Estimates user similarity score as Pearson correlation (cosine similarity, z-score) of mutually observed item ratings.
-* Predicts the rating of an item for a user as a weighted dot product of similarity scores and observed peer ratings.
+* Predicts the rating of an item for a user as a weighted dot product of positive similarity scores and observed peer ratings.
-* Eliminates prediction bias by mean-centering observed peer ratings.

 ```python
 >>> from recommenders.collaborative import UserMemoryModel